-The Majors Bay Reserve, including existing playing fields currently utilises a large dedicated car park to the west of the site, accessible from Nullawarra Avenue (refer Figure 3).
+Majors Bay Reserve, including existing playing fields, currently utilises a large dedicated car park to the west of the site, accessible from Nullawarra Avenue (refer Figure 3).
 This car park holds capacity for approximately 177 unrestricted public spaces.
-The proposed synthetic playing field seeks to utilise the existing car parking provisions available.
-The proposal does not include any modification to existing car parking infrastructure.
+The proposed additional playing field seeks to utilise the existing car parking provisions and does not include any modification to existing car parking infrastructure.